LaneMatthewJ/beautiful-jekyll/_posts/2016-06-17-Genetic-Algorithms-Continued.md

 We'll start with tournament selection.
 If you thumbed through the last post, you're familiar with this.
 We'll select N random chromosomes (typically 2 or 3) and tournament them against each other.
 The winner goes to the next round!
 ![](/img/geneticalgorithms/TournamentN2.png)

+Woops - accidentally published this before it was finished.
+Enjoy unfinished work, friend!
+I'll be back later tonight to finish it :P

 ## Proportional Selection